catdog93/screenTaskBitmediaLabs/README.md

-# screenTaskBimediaLabs written in Go (REST API with gin, mgo.v2)
+# screenTaskBitmediaLabs written in Go (REST API with gin, mgo.v2)

 Test task should be written in Go.